 Confined aquifers are bounded above and below by barrier zones called confining layers.
 These confining layers are geologic materials which slow or restrict the movement of groundwater relative to the adjacent aquifer.
 Water pressure in a confined aquifer is pressure equal to the sum of atmospheric pressure plus the pressure exerted on the aquifer by the overlying confining aquifers.
-This is because in a confined aquifer the pressure is equal to the sum of atmospheric pressure plus the pressure exerted on the aquifer by the overlying confining aquifers.
+This is because in a confined aquifer the pressure is equal to the sum of atmospheric pressure plus the pressure by the overlying confining aquifers.
+This is because in a confined aquifer by the overlying confining aquifers.
 As a result, water levels in wells tapping confined aquifers always rise above the top of the aquifer (although not necessarily above the ground surface).
 These are called artesian wells.
 Confined aquifers are found below the unconfined aquifer.
 An aquifer zone can have more than one aquifer in it, but only one unconfined aquifer.